ritikajha/vr-night/readme.md

-# Computer Graphics Project submitted by - Group 7
-Members are -
-1. Akanksha Marskole
-2. Daneshwari Kankanwadi
-3. Kushal Poddar
-4. Ritika Jha
-5. Rohan Kumar
+# A VR Night

-The project is titled as - `A VR NIGHT`, means a virtual, grand-n-scary DJ party that comes along with a DJ Room, Bar Room, Dining Room, Gaming Zone that makes you feel thrilled and happy.
+The project is a virtual grand-n-scary DJ party that comes along with a DJ Room, Bar Room, Dining Room, Gaming Zone that makes you feel thrilled and happy.

 ## Software Requirements-
 1. Web Browser such Google Chrome/ Mozilla Firefox (Google Chrome preferred),